0 Part Course |

 • The difference between ‘Credit Speak’ and ‘Legal Speak’

-• When is the right time to clarify term sheet detail?
+• When is the right time to clarify the term sheet details?

 • Do you need a drafting timetable?